Weeke End Annexe - Winchester Holiday Lets

 Estimated nightly price based on a weekly stay.
 Excludes fees (if applicable).
 Enter your dates to see the total cost.

 Bungalow / 2 bedrooms / sleeps 4

-We are pleased to be able to offer luxury new build self-catering holiday accommodation comprising of 2 bedrooms, 2 bathrooms, lounge/diner and a fully fitted kitchen with integrated appliances: washing machine, dish washer, fridge, freezer, oven, hob, combi-microwave; lounge/diner; free wifi; safe; TV's in both bedrooms and lounge; shared use of hot tub; gymnasium; large secluded landscaped gardens; bbq, patio and garden furniture; off road parking with electrical hook-up for a motor home or caravan.
+We are pleased to be able to offer luxury Four Star new build flexible self-catering holiday accommodation comprising of up to 2 bedrooms and 2 bathrooms, lounge/diner and a fully fitted kitchen with integrated appliances: washing machine, dish washer, fridge, freezer, oven, hob, combi-microwave; lounge/diner; free wifi; safe; TV's in both bedrooms, lounge and gymnasium; large secluded landscaped gardens with gymnasium, table tennis table, swing ball, bbq, patio and garden furniture; off road parking with electrical hook-up for a motor home or caravan.

 Close to local amenities, train station, shopping centre, parks and the M3/A34.

-The property is an annexe adjoining our family home on the outskirts of Winchester City Centre and combines comfort, attractive surroundings and excellent transport links.
+The property is an annexe adjoining our family home close to Winchester City Centre and combines comfort, attractive surroundings and excellent transport links.
+It is completely self-contained and private with your own front and rear entrances.
 It is an ideal base for professional visitors and holiday makers alike.